eng470-s23/copyeng470demosite/white-paper.md

 ## Project Activities, Team, and Participants

 This project could not have been completed without the help and guidance from my Professor, Mattie Burkert, who helped me refine my research question and gauge an overall direction for my project.
-Lauryn Cole, a fellow DH minor, also assisted me in putting together some of my final details in order to ensure literacy and clarity.
+Lauryn Cole, a fellow DH student scholar, also assisted me in putting together some of my final details in order to ensure literacy and clarity.
 I would also like to aknowledge the University of Oregon's library faculty for assisting me with locating and efficiently using the Special Archives Collection.

 ## Project Outcomes